 The only reason we featured Ubuntu as a beginner distro is its capability, popularity and perhaps most widely used.
 Because of that, beginner users get massive support from an already established user base, forums and so on.

 Moreover, almost all third-party applications, games and other associated critical software targets Ubuntu first as their compatible platform.
 Hence, it is easier for beginner users to get the software they need without many hurdles.

-For a new user, it doesn’t matter to know what is “systemd” or “init” systems.
-These are little advanced Linux knowledge in that term.
+For a new user, it doesn’t matter to know what “systemd” or “init” systems are.
+There are little advanced Linux knowledge in that term.

 The primary reason it is a suitable beginner distro is that it brings a complete operating system with pre-loaded applications, easy-to-use desktops and longer-term support.

 Thanks to Debian, MX Linux officially supports more than 5 years with bug fixes and security updates.
-In addition, it brings all necessary applications packaged in its installer so that you do not require to perform any further post-install tweaks.
+In addition, it brings all necessary applications packaged in its installer so that you are not required to perform any further post-install tweaks.

 Also, a wide range of free and proprietary hardware support is available, thanks to Debian.

-Finally, the Xfce desktop environment is faster and easy to navigate.
+Finally, the Xfce desktop environment is faster and easier to navigate.